Brandon Neel: Professional career

 In 2021, Neel was signed by Buras Guaymas for the 2021 season in the Circuito de Baloncesto de la Costa del Pacífico.
 Neel averaged 22.3 points per game to go along with 5.7 rebounds per game.

+In 2022, Neel was signed by the Kentucky Enforcers for the 2022 season of The Basketball League (TBL).
+Neel averaged 13 points per game to go along with 4 rebounds per game.